oprogramador/sort-any/README.md

   - if all the keys are the same, the objects are equal
 - rules of sets sorting:
   - the set is converted to an array and the array sorting rules apply
+- rules of maps sorting:
+  - the map is converted to an object (with the correspondent keys and values) and the object sorting rules apply